DaleMargel/Web-Survey/Design/Domain.md

 - Extensions : Look at each step and determine common ways that it might fail.
 Then think of steps that would recover from the failure.
 Sometimes the failure can be overcome, sometimes it cannot.

-- Variations : Look at the usecases for cases where there is more than one way of doing the same thing.
-For instance, payment by credit card or by paypal.
+- Variations : Look at the use cases for cases where there is more than one way of doing the same thing.
+For instance, payment by credit card or by PayPal.
 They accomplish payment but in different ways.

 - Sub Scenarios : Some use cases are repeated in many other.
 Signing into a system is one example.
 Factor these out into prerequisites or as a part of the parent use case.